FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: St. Clair, St. Clare, St. Clere and others.

 This web page shows only a small excerpt of our St.clair research.
-Another 360 words (26 lines of text) covering the years 1086 and 1130 are included under the topic Early St.clair History in all our PDF Extended History products.
+Another 360 words (26 lines of text) covering the years 1086 and 1130 are included under the topic Early St.clair History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early St.clair Notables in all our PDF Extended History products.
+More information is included under the topic Early St.clair Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the St.clair family moved to Ireland, but this topic is not covered in this excerpt.
-Another 55 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 55 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: